10 Best Beaches in Maui to See on Your First Visit

 3. Ulua Beach & Wailea Beach Walk Beaches

-In an area of the island called Wailea, this popular coast is known for some of Maui’s most high-end hotels.
-Ulua Beach is one of the first on the gorgeous Wailea Beach Walk.
-This walk itself is one of the BEST things to do in Maui Hawaii!
-While we loved swimming and snorkeling at Ulua, you will also find Mokapu, Wailea, and Polo Beach by simply strolling the coastal path.
+This walk itself is one of the best things to do on Maui Hawaii.
+We loved swimming and snorkeling at Ulua, but you will also find Mokapu, Wailea, and Polo Beach along the coastal path.

 Ulua Beach Maui Hawaii